-Birnam is a town in Perthshire, north of the city of Perth, which sits opposite the twin town of Dunkeld, across the River Tay.
+The pretty village of Birnam lies 15 miles north of the city of Perth and sits opposite the twin town of Dunkeld, across the River Tay.

 The village is well known for featuring in Shakespeare’s Macbeth.
-You can visit Dunsinane Hill, to the south-east of the village of Birnam, where the ancient Birnam Oak stands as the sole survivor of an attack by Malcolm III on Macbeth.
+You can visit Dunsinane Hill, to the south-east of the village, where the ancient Birnam Oak stands as the sole survivor of an attack by Malcolm III on Macbeth.

 Birnam is linked to Dunkeld by a seven-arched bridge built by Thomas Telford.
 The village is surrounded by lovely Perthshire countryside, especially the Hermitage, a beautiful wooded gorge.
 The area inspired Beatrix Potter, who spent her childhood holidays here.
 She is celebrated in the Birnam Institute’s Beatrix Potter Exhibition & Garden.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.